cockroachdb/docs/v20.2/cockroach-userfile-delete.md

 deleted userfile://defaultdb.public.userfiles_root/test-upload/test-data.csv
 ~~~

-Note that because the directory was not specified, files in the default user-scoped storage (`userfile://defaultdb.public.userfiles_$user/`) were deleted.
+Note that because a fully qualified userfile URI was not specified, files in the default user-scoped storage (`userfile://defaultdb.public.userfiles_$user/`) were deleted.

 ### Delete a specific file